fieldtrip/website/development/project/consistency.md

 ## Objectives

-- the reference documentation should be included in the m-files (i.e. "help function_name")
+- the reference documentation should be included in the m-files (i.e., `help functionname`)
 - the documentation should be complete w.r.t. the underlying implementation
 - the documentation should be up-to-date, and should be easily kept up-to-date
 - the structure between the functions should become more transparent